The Rate-Distortion Function for Product of Two Sources with Side-Information at Decoders: Introduction

-When Eq.~(\ref{eq:matched-degraded}) is satisfied, the joint sources $(X,Y,Z)$ are degraded.
+When (\ref{eq:matched-degraded}) is satisfied, the joint sources $(X,Y,Z)$ are degraded.
 Thus, Heegard and Berger's result suggests that their upper bound is tight.
-On the otherhand, when Eq.~(\ref{eq:unmatched-degraded}) is satisfied, the joint sources are not degraded.
+On the otherhand, when (\ref{eq:unmatched-degraded}) is satisfied, the joint sources are not degraded.
 Thus, whether Heegard and Berger's upper bound is tight or not is unclear so far.
-In this paper, we show that the upper bound is tight, i.e., we characterize the rate-distortion function.
-As long as the author's knowledge, this is the first example such that the rate-distortion function is characterized without the degraded assumption.
+In this paper, we show that the upper bound is tight whenever \eqref{eq:unmatched-degraded} holds by finding a tight lower bound (a converse), i.e., we characterize the rate-distortion function.
+To the best of the author's knowledge, this is the first example such that the rate-distortion function is characterized without the degraded assumption\footnote{At the same time as the first version of this paper appeared in the conference, Timo {\em et.~al.} also showed the rate-distortion function for some special cases of the lossy complementary delivery problem \cite{timo:11} (see also \cite{timo:12}), which can be also regarded as special cases of non-degraded Heegard and Berger's problem.
+More specifically, Timo {\em et.~al.} solved the lossy complementary delivery problem for the binary symmetric sources with Hamming distortion measures, and general sources with small distortions and Hamming distortion measures.
+Recently, Timo {\em et.~al.} also solved another special case of Heegard and Berger's problem by introducing the conditional less noisy condition, which subsumes the degraded condition \cite{timo:12b, timo:12c}.}.